 - Is this work at the appropriate level for my students?
 I’ll be honest, I don’t always get it right.
 I’ve chosen work that’s been too hard before… IT HAPPENS.
 On those days (yes, it’s happened more than once), I talk about how I chose something that they weren’t ready for YET.
 And then I pull it to use at teacher table the next day!

 If I have a student that has just wasted independent work time, I have them make it up at another time.
 Usually, I have them do this the next day during morning tubs, which they hate missing!
 I’ve also had students make it up during free choice Friday time.
 This usually works!

 What if students finish early?

-When my students finish, I have them practice math facts on the iPad.
-Since we’re one-to-one, that’s always been pretty easy to do.
-However, if you aren’t one-to-one with devices, here are a few things I always have prepped that my students can choose from:
+When students finish, I have them practice math facts on the iPad.
+Since we’re a one-to-one school, that’s always been pretty easy to do.
+However, if you aren’t one-to-one with devices, here are a few activities you can always have prepped that students can choose from:

 - Quick print & go games